arangodb/arangodb/Documentation/DocuBlocks/Rest/Graphs/1_structs.md

 @RESTSTRUCT{replicationFactor,graph_representation,integer,required,}
 The replication factor used for every new collection in the graph.
-Can also be the string `"satellite"` for a SatelliteGraph (Enterprise Edition only).
+For SatelliteGraphs, it is the string `"satellite"` (Enterprise Edition only).

 @RESTSTRUCT{writeConcern,graph_representation,integer,optional,}
-Default write concern for new collections in the graph.
+The default write concern for new collections in the graph.
 It determines how many copies of each shard are required to be in sync on the different DB-Servers.
-If there are less than these many copies in the cluster a shard will refuse to write.
-Writes to shards with enough up-to-date copies will succeed at the same time however.
-The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_
+If there are less than these many copies in the cluster, a shard refuses to write.
+Writes to shards with enough up-to-date copies succeed at the same time, however.
+The value of `writeConcern` cannot be larger than `replicationFactor`.
+For SatelliteGraphs, the `writeConcern` is automatically controlled to equal the number of DB-Servers and the attribute is not available. _(cluster only)_

 @RESTSTRUCT{isSmart,graph_representation,boolean,required,}
 Whether the graph is a SmartGraph (Enterprise Edition only).